What Is a CAD Inspection Plan and Why Do You Need One?

 Then, instead of selecting New Part, choose Replacement Part because this addition will replace the mesh file.
 Note that this mesh is in a different coordinate space than the CAD by itself, so creating the alignment earlier in the process is essential.
 Next, recalculate everything by navigating to the Recalculate Project function and choose Recalculate Project with Report Pages.
 Next, move into the report workspace, and you'll see the software has inspected the part.
 If the automatically generated pages don't look very good, you can still edit them.
 This process can be completed with all the other necessary inspections or meshes by simply dragging and dropping them into this project template.

 How to Continue Improving Your Inspection Efficiency with GOM Software

 To summarize, a CAD is a perfect digital representation of your physical part.
 When you create your company's inspection criteria on the CAD, you have a CAD inspection plan.
 CAD inspection plans are then used throughout the manufacturing of the part to streamline the process and verify that your physical part is within spec.
 In addition, CAD inspection plans are used with GOM software by creating project templates, so you don't have to recreate the inspection plan every single time.
-To learn more about how GOM Software and ATOS technology can improve your inspection efficiency, contact a Capture 3D team member today!
+To learn more about how GOM Software and ATOS 3D scanning technology can improve your inspection efficiency, contact a Capture 3D team member today!